Have you seen these incredible glowing gates by architect/artist Daan Roosegaarde and his team? The Afsluitdijk highway hasn’t been the same since.

-Starting Thursday, November 16th, the iconic Dutch “Afsluitdijk”-gates will be permanently lighting up in the dark with each passing car.
-The interesting thing is that the gates light up perfectly but aren’t using a speck of energy – instead the architect and his team have used special reflectors that mirror any light exceptionally well.
+For just over three years now, the iconic Afsluitdijk highway gates have been permanently lighting up in the dark with each passing car.
+The interesting thing is that the gates light up perfectly but aren’t using a speck of energy.
+Instead the architect and his team have used special reflectors that mirror any light exceptionally well.
 It’s the driver’s own lights that are creating the divine illusion.

-The lights have been put on the “Tower Gates”, who have recently been restored to a pristine state as good as they were in ’30’s, which are iconic at both sides of the ‘dike’.
+The lights are on the “Tower Gates”, which were recently restored to a pristine state as good as they were in ’30’s, which are iconic at both sides of the dike.
 Their typical Art-Deco style is of course typical of the 1930’s and further underscored in a futuristic manner by the stripes that light up.

-The Afsluitdijk is one of Holland’s master engineering projects – have permanently changed the country, and Europe for that matter, by transforming an in-land sea into one of the continent’s biggest lakes.
+The Afsluitdijk is one of Holland’s master engineering projects.
+They have permanently changed the country, and Europe for that matter, by transforming an in-land sea into one of the continent’s biggest lakes.

-Unfortunately Lely passed away before his dream was fully realized – he was found collapsed on the ground before his desk in 1929, while working on a brochure of the Amsterdam-Rijnkanaal – a canal that would also be realized in 1952 – which was a year before the first part of “Ijsselmeer” (Yssel-Lake) was created by the Afsluitdijk and three years before the Afsluitdijk completed in 1932.
+Unfortunately, Lely passed away before his dream was fully realized.
+He was found collapsed on the ground before his desk in 1929, while working on a brochure of the Amsterdam-Rijnkanaal.

-Lely however is honored in many places, including a sizeable city located “within the lake”, no not Atlantis, named “Lelystad” which was built on land won from the soils of the lake and former sea.
-Lelystad is located in “Flevoland” – a province also entirely build on the lake.
+Lely however is honored in many places, including a sizeable city located ‘within the lake’ named Lelystad, which was built on land won from the soils of the lake and former sea.
+Lelystad is located in Flevoland — a province also entirely build on the lake.

-Today the Afsluitdijk is the only shortcut for drivers to reach from Noord-Holland to Friesland, it also protects the country faithfully from the North-Sea playing any in-land tricks and the brackish waters of the Ijsselmeer are unique to both Holland and Europe, having become a wildlife haven for many previously endangered species.
+Today, the Afsluitdijk is the only shortcut for drivers to reach Noord-Holland from Friesland.
+It also protects the country faithfully from the North Sea playing any inland tricks and the brackish waters of the Ijsselmeer are unique to both Holland and Europe, having become a wildlife haven for many previously endangered species.

-We couldn’t agree more and we hope, if you believe in such a thing, that engineer Cornelis Lely is looking down at the dike with a smile – it’s still standing and just as important as it was nearly a century ago.
+We couldn’t agree more and we hope, if you believe in such a thing, that engineer Cornelis Lely is looking down at the dike with a smile.
+It’s still just as important as it was nearly a century ago.
 Thank you, Mr. Lely and thank you design studio Roosegaarde for so beautifully enhancing this bit of national pride!